k-rns/2020-05-22-WHOI-online/index.md

 Workshops always have the cleanest, best examples of data tables to use, don\`t they?
 These tables always seem to be immediately usable for analysis.
 Getting a raw table usable for analysis is a process called "data wrangling".
 In this workshop we\`ll show you how to get to this perfect table using Python and the package Pandas.

-Doing this process right, will not only make you more efficient, but will also make your data easier re-usable in the future.
+Doing this process correctly will not only make you more efficient, but it will also make your data easier to reuse in the future.

 The workshop is sponsored by a WHOI Academic Programs Doherty Award and a DDVPR Technical Staff Training Award